JoshuaKasa/Rondine/README.md

 # Documentation

 Rondine is a debug menu developed for helping debugging your games in the best way possible!
+What can Rondine do?

+- Check every object variable in real time.
+- Modify object variables.
+- Create objects.
+- Copy and paste objects.
+- Delete objects.
+- Has a very simple GUI and setup.
+- Pretty customizable.
+- Works with every project.

 ## Installation